TBC Bank Executes Share Buyback Program - TipRanks.com

 - Explore ETFs TipRanks' users love and see what insights the ETF AI Analyst reveals about the ones you follow.

-TBC Bank Group PLC has repurchased 3,000 of its ordinary shares at prices ranging from 3,815 to 3,850 pence, with a weighted average price of 3,834.74 pence.
-These shares will be canceled, reducing the total number of shares in issue to 55,924,960.
-This transaction is part of a buyback program announced earlier, which could enhance shareholder value by reducing the number of shares outstanding.
+TBC Bank Group PLC has executed a share buyback program, purchasing 3,000 of its ordinary shares at a weighted average price of 3,922.43 pence per share.
+The company plans to cancel these shares, reducing its total shares in issue to 55,921,960.
+This move is part of a previously announced buyback program, which could impact the company’s stock value and shareholder equity.

 More about TBC Bank

 TBC Bank Group PLC is a public limited company registered in England and Wales, serving as the parent company of TBC Bank Georgia and TBC Uzbekistan.
 It is a leading financial services group in Georgia with a significant market share in customer loans and deposits.
-TBC Uzbekistan is a prominent digital banking ecosystem in Central Asia, featuring the country’s largest mobile-only bank and a leading digital payments app.
+TBC Uzbekistan is a prominent digital banking ecosystem in Central Asia, offering services through TBC Bank Uzbekistan, Payme, and Payme Nasiya.
 TBC PLC is listed on the London Stock Exchange and is part of the FTSE 250 Index.

 Average Trading Volume: 136,683